praneet195/MD5-HASH-FFMPEG-CHECK/README.md

 This can also be used to keep track of I frames as a whole.

 FFMPEG-SO repo has been used to generate the necessary FFMPEG- WRAPPERS

+NUMPY-OPENCV-CONVERTER repo also has to be used to convert CV:MAT to nd.array